Dynamical stability and filamentary instability in holographic conductors: Background

-Lastly, the critical embeddings are critical solutions between the Minkowski and black hole embeddings.
+Finally, the critical embeddings are critical solutions between the Minkowski and black hole embeddings.
 The embedding function $\theta(u)$ reaches $\theta=\pi/2$ at $u=u_*$, and the D$7$-brane has a conical configuration with no current density, $J=0$.
 (For example, see ref.~\cite{Hashimoto:2015wpa}.)

-Depending on which type of solutions we want to get, we should impose the appropriate boundary condition at $u=u_{0}$ or $u=u_{*}$.
+Depending on which type of solution we wish to obtain, we should impose the appropriate boundary condition at $u=u_{0}$ or $u=u_{*}$.
 Near the AdS boundary $u=0$, we can read the observables in the dual field theory according to eq.~(\ref{eq:asymptotic}).